jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-subsets.rst

 Bent Exposed triples are known by their other popular names, Y-Wings (or XY-Wing), and XYZ-Wings.
 These two patterns are the only variants of Bent Exposed Triples.
-Bent Exposed Triples comprise 3 Candidates in 3 Cells spanning two intersecting Groups with one Pattern Cell in the intersection.
+Bent Exposed Triples comprise 3 Candidates in 3 Cells spanning two intersecting Houses with one Pattern Cell in the intersection.

 .. _found_bet_y_wing: